jpgsantos/Subcellular_workflow/Docs/Results.rst

 Every time a simulation is run the simulated results are compared to the results provided and a score is calculated.
 Additionally the end point of the experimental output of all simulations is also stored.
-When performing the diagnostics function an MATLAB&trade; representation of the entire run is also saved.
+When performing the diagnostics function an MATLAB U+2122 representation of the entire run is also saved.

   .. _rst.simd:

-- **simd** - Simulation results (MATLAB&trade; representation)
+- **simd** - Simulation results (MATLAB U+2122 representation)

   .. _rst.st: